bilelsalemdev/calculator/README.md

-# timer-chrono
+# calculator
-a stopwatch and a timer in the same application
+a calculator with log and exp